 Two things about this statement are striking – one is in black and white, the other is striking by its omission.
 I think my 4 and 5 year-old sons could spot the word that is missing, and the acknowledgement that they were simply “following orders” has echoes of another tragedy embedded in history and our consciousness.
 This from an organisation that, along with many others, played a not insignificant role in the campaign of smear against the fans who attended the match that day.

 So much has been written this week and there is so much more to say.
 Why then am I adding another 10 pence worth from afar?
 Because it’s important.
 Because on a day like yesterday words do matter and apart from anything else, injustice, in whatever form, cannot be ignored.
 I am lucky enough not to have been affected by the events of April 1989, but I have had the privilege of working for and with people who are committed to making sure that the truth prevails – yesterday was just part of that story.
 I have young sons that are proud to wear a Liverpool strip and have recently taken to playing ‘You’ll Never Walk Alone’ at top volume on the Sonos.
 The same sons by the way, are the ones to spot the missing word.

 For anyone still reading, the word is: sorry.

-Charlotte Phillips is Associate Director of Communications and Engagement for Crest.
+Charlotte Phillips is Director of Communication for Crest.
 She has led communications teams across a spectrum of high profile organisations, advising ministers, CEOs and senior officials on corporate affairs and issues in politically sensitive environments.
 Charlotte has worked closely with Coroners and the police and led teams working on the Duggan Inquest, the Hillsborough Inquest, and a number of high profile inquests into deaths in custody and deaths following police contact.